clases-julio/p2-gpio-ledrgb-dgarciac2021/README.md

     # any filter.
 ```

 The argument will be *filtered* according to a given parameters.[^2] Once any filter is passed, the method returns `True`.
 Reaching the bottom of the method will mean that none filter has passed so the argument will be considered as a non valid option, thus returns `False`.
-This method is used as a test condition to break the loop where the program ask the user to enter a command.
+This method is used as a test condition to break the loop where the program asks the user to enter a command.

 ```python
 while True: